rabbitmq/rabbitmq-website/tutorials/tutorial-one-rust-stream.md

 ...
 ```

-The entry point of the stream GO client is the `Environment`.
+The entry point of the stream rust client is the `Environment`.
 It deals with stream management and the creation of publisher and consumer instances.

 It abstracts the socket connection, and takes care of